 (… existing texts …)

-An AP that transmits an HE NDP Announcement frame addressed to HE STAs shall set the TA field of the frame to the MAC address of the AP, unless dot11MultiBSSIDActivated is true and the HE NDP Announcement frame is directed to STAs from at least two different BSSs of the multiple BSSID set, in which case, the AP shall set the TA field of the frame to the transmitted BSSID.
+An AP that transmits an HE NDP Announcement frame addressed to HE non-AP STAs shall set the TA field of the frame to the MAC address of the AP, unless the following:

+dot11MultiBSSIDActivated is true and the HE NDP Announcement frame is directed to non-AP STAs from at least two different BSSs of the multiple BSSID set, in which case, the AP shall set the TA field of the frame to the transmitted BSSID.

+the HE NDP Announcement frame is directed to non-AP STAs from at least two different BSSs of a co-located BSSID set, in which case, the AP shall set the TA field of the frame to the control BSSID.(#16587)

 If the HE NDP Announcement frame is transmitted in a non-HT duplicate PPDU then the TA field of the HE NDP Announcement frame is a bandwidth signaling TA (see 10.7.6.6 (Channel Width selection for Control frames)).

 (… existing texts …)

 An HE beamformee that receives an HE NDP Announcement frame as part of an HE TB sounding sequence with a STA Info field addressed to it soliciting SU or MU feedback shall generate an HE compressed beamforming/CQI report(#16328) using the feedback type, Ng and codebook size indicated in the STA Info field.
 If the HE beamformee then receives a BFRP Trigger frame with a User Info field addressed to it, the HE beamformee transmits an HE TB PPDU containing(#17069) the HE compressed beamforming/CQI report(#16328) following the rules defined in 27.5.3.3 (Non-AP STA(#16562) behavior for UL MU operation).(#16681) If the HE NDP Announcement frame has the TA field set to the transmitted BSSID, and the HE beamformee is a non-AP STA associated to a nontransmitted BSSID that supports receiving Control frames with TA field set(#15959) to the transmitted BSSID, then the HE compressed beamforming/CQI report(#16328) sent in response shall have the RA field set to either the nontransmitted BSSID or the transmitted BSSID.
+If the HE NDP Announcement frame has the TA field set to the control BSSID, and the HE beamformee is a non-AP STA associated to an AP with BSSID different from control BSSID that supports receiving Control frames with TA field set to the control BSSID, then the HE compressed beamforming/CQI report(#12775) sent in response shall have the RA field set to either the BSSID of the associated AP or the control BSSID. (#16587)

 (… existing texts …)